awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.IVpc
+- *Default:* A new VPC is created.

 The VPC to use when creating the EKS cluster.

 VPC should have at least two private and public subnets in different Availability Zones.
-All private subnets should have the following tags:
+All private subnets must have the following tags:
  * 'for-use-with-amazon-emr-managed-policies'='true'
  * 'kubernetes.io/role/internal-elb'='1'
-All public subnets should have the following tag:
+All public subnets must have the following tag:
  * 'kubernetes.io/role/elb'='1'
 Cannot be combined with `vpcCidr`.
-If combined, `vpcCidr` takes precedence.
+If combined, `vpcCidr` takes precedence and a new VPC is created.

 ---